Craft and a Return to Beauty | A Look Book 2026 Preview

 Describe this image for accessibility

 Karen Gayle Tinney's one of a kind vase.
-Photography courtesy of the artist.
+Photo courtesy of the artist.

 Karen Gayle Tinney is an artist and designer whose work brings ceramic and fiber together in pieces shaped by the relationship between the two materials.
 In her practice, neither stands alone: ceramic establishes form and structure, while fiber extends, completes, or physically connects each composition.
 After studying product design at Parsons School of Design and working for several years as a home décor designer, Tinney launched her own practice in 2016.
 She now creates each piece by hand in her Vermont studio, where she works alongside her husband in the Okemo Valley, with some works taking months to complete.

 Anna Dawson’s work is guided by sensory experience, drawing on references such as ocean air, morning light, and moments of urban discovery.
 Designed with emotion as a starting point, her pieces balance atmosphere and function.
-Here, handblown glass bases introduce softness and depth, their rounded forms and subtle translucency contrasted by wide, hovering shades and brass details that give the lamps a sculptural presence.
+Here, handblown glass bases feature rounded forms and subtle translucency contrasted by wide, hovering shades and brass details.

 Describe this image